-Fish tank fertilizer can be used as fertilizer for any plants.
-The dirty water from the fish tank is collected and is used to water plants.
+Fish tank fertilizer can be used as fertilizer for any plant.
+The dirty water from the fish tank is collected and used to water plants.
 Used fish tank water is full of nitrogen and other ingredients that plants need to thrive.

 How Do You Reduce Acidity In Soil?

 There are many ways to reduce acidity in soil, but the most common way is by adding lime.

 Liming is the most common method of reducing soil acidity.
 Lime is a naturally occurring mineral that can be added to the soil to counteract acidity.
 However, there are several types of lime available and it is important to know how much lime your soil needs in order to reduce acidity.
 Also, you should understand how long it takes for lime to take effect before adding more lime if necessary.